Azure/Azure-Verified-Modules/docs/content/contributing/process.md

 {{< toc >}}

-This page will provide an overview of the contribution process for AVM modules.
+This page provides an overview of the contribution process for AVM modules.

 ## New Module Proposal & Creation